-I confirm that the learner has met the requirements for all assessment criteria demonstrating knowledge and skills for this unit.
+I confirm that the learner has met the requirements for all assessment criteria demonstrating knowledge

 Additional information about the unit: Relationship to occupational standards HSC392 (MH13) Additional unit assessment requirements This unit must be assessed in accordance with Skills for Care and Development's QCF Assessment Principles.
 Learning outcomes 2, 3 and 4 must be assessed in a real work environment.
 Guidance for developing assessment arran gements for the unit: Guidance for developing unit assessment arrangements - provided with the unit Factors include: